-- What kind of food she likes to eat?
+- What kind of food does she like to eat?

 - What kind of sports does she like?

 - What kind of whether she likes or hates?

 Without this information, you can’t build/position your brand accurately for your target customers and you will keep losing your customers to your competitors.
 You can’t redesign your website, you can’t design banners, you can’t write the copy of your emails, you can’t pick topics for your editorial section… so on and so forth.

 You may wonder how on earth do I get all this information about my customers.
-Well.. in the days when there was no social media, you would have to hire an expensive research firm.
+Well.. in the days when there were no social media, you would have to hire an expensive research firm.
 But now that you have tools such as Twitter & Instagram.
 All the customer information is right under your nose.
 You have to just start looking for it.

-For example, Twitter is one of the easiest way to know your customers.
+For example, Twitter is one of the easiest ways to know your customers.
 Just follow your top customers on Twitter, especially the most active who tweet often.
 See what they are tweeting about?
 Do you see anything common?
 Make a note of it.